 Migraines can be broadly classified into two main categories: migraine with aura and migraine without aura.

-Migraine with aura is characterised by visual disturbances and other neurological symptoms that appear 10 to 60 minutes before the onset of the headache.
-These auras may include flashing lights, zigzag patterns, blind spots, numbness, tingling, and weakness on one side of the body.
+Migraine with aura is characterised by visual disturbances and other neurological symptoms that appear 5 to 60 minutes before the onset of the headache.
+These auras may include flashing lights, zigzag patterns, blind spots, numbness, tingling, and sensory disturbances.

-On the other hand, migraine without aura is the more common form, where the headache pain occurs without any warning signs.
-The pain is usually felt on one side of the head and is accompanied by symptoms such as nausea, confusion, blurred vision, mood changes, fatigue, and increased sensitivity to light, sound, or noise.
+Migraine without aura is the more common form, where the headache pain occurs without any warning signs.
+The pain is usually felt on one side of the head and is accompanied by symptoms such as nausea, blurred vision, mood changes, fatigue, and increased sensitivity to light, sound, or odours.

 Chronic migraine is a type of migraine headache that occurs on 15 or more days per month for at least three months, with at least eight of those days being associated with a migraine.
 The intensity and duration of the headaches can vary, and individuals may experience a combination of other symptoms such as nausea, light sensitivity, and visual disturbances.
 Chronic migraines can significantly impact a person’s quality of life and often require long-term management strategies.